- Site Analysis

 In some areas – especially hillsides – unstable ground may slide and rocks may fall.

 On flat ground where there is a high water table and the soil is low-density sand or silt, liquefaction can take place.
 Liquid is forced to the surface, carrying sand and silt with it; land can slump; surface soil close to sloping ground (such as stream banks) can spread, with cracks opening up.
+Many local councils are investigating areas at risk of liquefaction and creating maps of these, including online maps that allow searches to be done for the risk to particular properties.

 Depending on the location, earthquakes can bring other hazards such as tsunamis.

 There are strong rules around house construction to help houses better cope with earthquakes, and some of these rules were strengthened following the Canterbury earthquakes of 2010/2011.
+(In recent times, 187 people have died in New Zealand as a result of earthquake activity – 185 in Christchurch in 2011 and two in Kaikoura in 2016.)

 Under NZS 3604:2011 Timber-framed buildings, bracing must be provided for all buildings, with greater bracing being required for buildings: